strangebuzz/phpquiz/README.txt

 ————————————————————————————————————————————————————————————————————————————————

 * Joins OK in the show action, query count seems weird?
 To verify.
-* Can't set the admin password!
-Symfony binary bug?

 @Todo
 ————————————————————————————————————————————————————————————————————————————————

-* Add version the quiz is related too.
+* Add PHP versions the quiz is related too.
 Show in the question header.
-* Link in admin to access a quiz

 @Tests